tytzM17/Lokian.eth/README.md

 - Create frontend in namecheap or gh-pages, (mvp)
 - Create landing page in pinata/ipfs or gh-pages (mvp)
-- Submit to dappradar, state of the dapps, etc (mvp)
+- Check guide on dapp submission and Submit to dappradar, state of the dapps, etc (mvp)
 - Buy domain for $10-15, if accepted in dappradar or state of the dapps